© 2025 WYSO

 The Corporation for Public Broadcasting (CPB) is distinct from both NPR and PBS.
 It is not a broadcaster, but an independent, nonprofit organization created by Congress in 1967 with two primary functions: to serve as a firewall between partisan politics and public broadcasting, and to help fund programming, stations and technology.

-NPR and PBS don’t receive direct support from the CPB; the funding goes directly to local stations so they can decide how best to program for their communities.
+NPR and PBS receive 1% (or less) of their funding from the CPB; the majority of CPB funding goes directly to local stations (including WYSO) so we can decide how best to program for our communities.

 How much CPB funding does WYSO receive?

-Approximately 8% of WYSO’s budgeted revenue comes from the CPB, about 300,000.
+Approximately 8% of WYSO’s budgeted revenue comes from the CPB, about $300,000 per year for FY26 and FY27.
 That amount is calculated using a complex formula that takes into account our area’s population and how much funding we are able to raise locally from donations by individuals and support from small businesses and organizations.

 Why does WYSO (or any station) need federal funding?